dvdsantamaria/doopux/solutions/business-process-optimization.md

 **Ready to replace chaos with clarity?**

 Let’s design processes that let your business scale smoothly, one workflow at a time.

+---

+### Frequently asked questions

+**What does your business process audit include?**
+We document every step of your current workflow, collect timing and ownership data, surface bottlenecks, and highlight places where automation or clearer SOPs will unlock throughput.

+**Which tools do you typically use to implement new processes?**
+We tailor the stack to your comfort—often using Notion, Airtable, Google Workspace, Zapier, Make, or Slack automations—so your team does not inherit more software than it can handle.

+**How do you help teams adopt the new processes?**
+We deliver clear SOPs, train the people responsible for each stage, and stay available during the first weeks to adjust flows, dashboards, and automations until the process sticks.